privacybydesign/pbdf-website/pages/en/irma-explanation.md

 national) authorities.
 You, as user, can decide, per transaction, to disclose any subset of these attributes.
 In the above example, you can for instance disclose your nationality, without revealing where or when you were born.
-This is *selective disclosure* property is the basis of IRMA's privacy by design.
+This *selective disclosure* property is the basis of IRMA's privacy by design.

 The party that offers such credentials according to the IRMA protocols